spiffe/spiffe/standards/X509-SVID.md

 This specification addresses the encoding of SVID information into an X.509 certificate, the constraints which must be set, as well as how to validate X.509 SVIDs.

 ## 2. SPIFFE ID
 In an X.509 SVID, the corresponding SPIFFE ID is set as a URI type in the Subject Alternative Name extension (SAN extension, see [RFC 5280 section 4.2.16][2]).
+An X.509 SVID MUST contain exactly one URI SAN, and by extension, exactly one SPIFFE ID.
+SVIDs containing more than one SPIFFE ID introduce challenges related to auditing and authorizaion logic.
+Validators encountering an SVID containing more than one SPIFFE ID will reject the SVID.
+Please see the [Validation](#5-validation) section for more information.

-An X.509 SVID MUST contain exactly one URI SAN.
-It MAY contain any number of other SAN fields, including DNS SANs.
+An X.509 SVID MAY contain any number of other SAN field types, including DNS SANs.

 ## 3. Hierarchy
 This section discusses the relationship between leaf, root, and intermediate certificates, as well as the requirements placed upon each.